annatolchynska/hangman/README.md

 * add an option for player to choose a topic for words to make this game more educational for users who are learning English
 * make it possible to play multiplayers game
 ---
+### Data model and third party library

+For this game I used a list of random words as my model.
+The game creates a hidden word chosen from the list and the user has to guess it.

+[ASCII Art Library For Python]("https://pypi.org/project/art/") was used for fonts to give the game an oldschool vibes.

 ### Technology Used
 * [Python programming language](https://en.wikipedia.org/wiki/Python_(programming_language))